That's why we've put together a handy guide to help you decide which next-gen Xbox is the best for you.

 Games and accessories

-That includes the Series X, with games featuring enhanced graphics and other platform talents coming under the banner of "Optimised for Xbox Series X".
+That includes the Series X and Series S, with games featuring enhanced graphics and other platform talents coming under the banner of "Optimised for Xbox Series X/S".

 Microsoft's games library subscription service, Xbox Game Pass, is available for both Series S and X, with EA Play now added to Xbox Game Pass Ultimate, making for a very compelling subscription service.

 All Xbox One accessories and headsets will work on the new consoles.

 - Both consoles: Variable Refresh Rate (VRR), Auto Low Latency Mode (ALLM), HDR (high dynamic range), Dolby Vision, Dolby Atmos